Nilupa-Illangarathna/Data-Management-Project-full-project/README.md

 ## Introduction

 WonderPal is a smart travel companion designed to make your journey unforgettable.
-Leveraging the power of machine learning and natural language processing, WonderPal provides personalized travel recommendations based on your preferences and positive hotel experiences.
+Leveraging the power of machine learning and natural language processing, WonderPal provides personalized fa travel recommendations based on your preferences and positive hotel experiences.

 ## Features